Mark Peck: Political career

 In 1975 he joined the Labour Party and in 1977 he unsuccessfully stood for the Wellington City Council on the Labour ticket.

 Peck won the National Party dominated electorate of Invercargill in the 1993 election.
 Soon after entering parliament he supported Helen Clark in her successful leadership challenge to Mike Moore.
 From 1996 to 1999 he was Shadow Minister of Revenue under Clark.

 In 2002, he missed out getting promoted to cabinet and after that, he became more distant to his party colleagues and started feeling lonely.
 He represented the electorate until retiring from the House of Representatives twelve years later in September 2005; he claims that he made the decision to retire at his birthday in 2004.

 During his hiatus from politics, he has been a director of the anti-smoking organisation Smokefree Coalition.
 In 2009 he opened a café "Little Peckish" in central Wellington with his wife Margaret.
 He retired and sold the café in 2021.

 In the October 2013 local elections, Peck successfully ran for Wellington City Council in the Lambton ward.
 Peck voted for Wellington City Council to introduce a 'living wage' for council employees.
 However he did not intend to apply a living wage to those he employs in his cafe.
 Peck retired at the local elections in October 2016.

 Personal life

-In early 2005, after crashing his car while drink driving, Peck spoke publicly about his addiction to alcohol since he was a young man, and how he had checked himself into an addiction rehabilitation centre.
+In early 2005, after crashing his car while drunk driving, Peck spoke publicly about his addiction to alcohol since he was a young man, and how he had checked himself into an addiction rehabilitation centre.
 He and his wife have three children.